compops/pmh-tutorial/python/README.md

 # Python code for PMH tutorial

 This Python code implements the Kalman filter (KF), particle filter (PF) and particle Metropolis-Hastings (PMH) algorithm for two different dynamical models: a linear Gaussian state-space (LGSS) model and a stochastic volatilty (SV) model.
 Note that the Kalman filter can only be employed for the first of these two models.
-The details of the code is described in the tutorial paper available at: < http://arxiv.org/pdf/1511.01707 >.
+The details of the code is described in the tutorial paper available at http://arxiv.org/pdf/1511.01707

 Note that the Python code in this folder covers the basic implementations in the paper.
+The notation of the variables has been changed sligthly compared with the tutorial paper to improve readability of the code.
+However, it should be easy to translate between the two.
 See the R code in r/ for all the implementations and to recreate the results in the tutorial.

 Requirements
 --------------
-The code is written and tested for Python 2.7.6/3.6.0 togehter with NumPy 1.9.2/1.11.3, SciPy 0.15.1/0.18.1, Matplotlib 1.4.3/2.0.0 and Quandl 2.8.9/3.1.0.
-These packages are easily avaiable via Anaconda (https://docs.continuum.io/anaconda/install) by installing the package for your preference of Python version and then executing
+The code is written and tested for Python 2.7.6/3.6.0 together with NumPy 1.9.2/1.11.3, SciPy 0.15.1/0.18.1, Matplotlib 1.4.3/2.0.0 and Quandl 2.8.9/3.1.0.
+These packages are easily available via Anaconda (https://docs.continuum.io/anaconda/install) by installing the package for your preference of Python version and then executing
 ``` bash
 conda install numpy scipy matplotlib quandl
 ```
-For more information about the Quandl library, see < https://www.quandl.com/tools/python >.
+For more information about the Quandl library, see https://www.quandl.com/tools/python

 Main script files
 --------------